beiko-lab/arete/README.md

 To test the worklow on a minimal dataset you can use the test configuration (with either docker, conda, or singularity - replace `docker` below as appropriate):

     ```bash
-    nextflow run arete -profile test,docker
+    nextflow run beiko-lab/ARETE -profile test,docker
     ```

-Due to download speed of the Kraken2 database and CAZY database this will take ~25 minutes.
+Due to download speed of the Kraken2, Bakta and CAZY databases this will take ~35 minutes.
 However to accelerate it you can download/cache the database files to a folder (e.g., `test/db_cache`) and provide a database cache parameter.
+As well as set `--bakta_db` to the directory containing the Bakta database.

     ```bash
-    nextflow run arete -profile test,docker --db_cache $PWD/test/db_cache
+    nextflow run beiko-lab/ARETE -profile test,docker --db_cache $PWD/test/db_cache --bakta_db $PWD/baktadb/db-light
     ```

 ## Documentation